erigontech/docs/src/installation/build_exec_win.md

 start erigon.exe.
 ```

-or from any place use the full executable address:
+or from any place use the full address of the executable:

 ```powershell
 start C:\Users\username\AppData\Local\erigon.exe